 On Thursday, a friend offered me two unwanted corporate tickets for the FA Cup Final at Wembley.
 I gleefully accepted and offloaded the second ticket within minutes.

 Saturday dawned cloudy and overcast.
-I realised I’d planned the journey for a tradtional 3pm kick-off.
+I realised I’d planned the journey for a traditional 3pm kick-off.
 I had the tickets in my hand although it was a bit weird for something so valuable and sought after to be printed out on my mate’s cheap inkjet printer.
 No holograms, no watermark - just plain A4 paper from WH Smiths.

 The obligatory bets were placed: